hucker/pipethis/README.md

         """
         if not self._file:
             raise RuntimeError("The file is not open.
 You must use this file_handler in a context manager.")

+        # Stream each line in the file with line number, a name and the data
         for sequence_id, line in enumerate(self._file, start=1):
             yield LineStreamItem(sequence_id=sequence_id, resource_name=(self.file_path), data=line.strip())
    ```